workarea-commerce/workarea-flow-io/README.md

 When `Fulfillment::Item`s are shipped or cancaled in Workarea, workers will update Flow with `ShippingNotifications` or `FulfillmentCancellations`

+### Session
+A piece of middleware sits in front of `Rack::Cache` that will upsert a `Session` in Flow if the `_f60_session` cookie is blank, passing the `request.remote_ip` and `HTTP_GEOIP_CITY_COUNTRY_CODE3` from Nginx.
+It updates the Http Vary header to include `X-Flow-Experience` and stores the current `Experience` in the `flow_experience` cookie as JSON.
+If a user updates their country via the `country_picker.js` the `flow_experience` cookie is updated in the `onSessionUpdate` in javaascript.
+### Caching
+Cache keys are decorated to include the current `Experience` key.
+The Http Vary header is adjusted to include `X-Flow-Experience`  The current country ISO-3166-3 code is added to the `locale` as added measure agaisnt browser caching and the etag is updated to include the `Experience` key
 Workarea Platform Documentation
 --------------------------------------------------------------------------------